Holistische Arts

 PAP3A hrHPV, post-LEEP, PAP1, HPV negative

 “I was referred for a LEEP procedure, but wanted to try an alternative first.
-After the program at HPV Health, my smear test was clean.
+After the program at HPV Health, my smear test was clear.
 Even my gynecologist was impressed with the result.”

 N